chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 > An ID3 tag is a data container within an MP3 audio file stored in a prescribed format

 This definition means that an ID3 tag is basically a chunk of information stored at the beginning of an mp3 file.
-The standard defines the format that any developer can use to read write this information.
+The standard defines the format that any developer can use to read and write this information.
  Let's see an example of an ID3 tag using a hex editor.

 ![ID3 tag example](/assets/images/posts/id3-tag-example.jpg "ID3 tag example")